irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 ```
 This script will concantenate all the different .wav audios files in one big audio for each contry and gender of maximum 30 minutes.
 It will also create a mapping .json file that will map the name of the audio, and its duration.
 We will need this later when comparing the generated caption to the ground truth text that we have.

 NOTE: Youtube requires to authenticate your account if you post videos longer than 15 minutes, so if you plan to reproduce this work you will need to.
-More information [here](https://support.google.com/youtube/answer/71673?hl=en&co=GENIE.Platform%3DDesktop&oco=0)
+More information [here]. (https://support.google.com/youtube/answer/71673?hl=en&co=GENIE.Platform%3DDesktop&oco=0)

 We now need to convert the .wav files into an audio because Youtube only accept videos and not audios, so we will just use a black image and upload the audio.
 To do this run